 "However pleased we may be about new scientific findings, we are only really happy when they are utilised in practice."

 As part of the Faculty of Mechanical Engineering at RWTH Aachen University, IKV is embedded in RWTH and responsible for the academic training of young engineers of plastics technology.
 In interdisciplinary cooperation with other institutes, IKV carries out basic research, which often forms the cornerstone for further industrial joint research.
+IKV's research focuses on the key topics of additive manufacturing, integrative plastics technology, plastics industry 4.0 and lightweight technologies.
 In its research projects, IKV looks not only at individual processes and products, but also at the entire process chains as well as integrated processes and products.
 Through their integrative approach to part design, materials technology and plastics processing, IKV scientists achieve optimum solutions in terms of the research and also to the benefit of its industrial partners.

 Numerous research results have been taken on board and put to use by industry, leading to many valuable innovations in plastics processing.
 IKV research is directed at a wide variety of different plastics applications: